gjbadros/hass-vantage/README.md

   * Change the color, brightness or blink rate of the LED light on each keypad button.
   * Dim lights in response to long button presses.
-  * Interface fully with A/V components, thermostats, alarm systems, or other non-lighting devices you might have attached to your Vantage system.
   * Cause the keypads to make a tone.
 (It appears that there is an interface to make a keypad start making a tone and stop making a tone, but not to have it play a tone for a specified duration...)